Code4Blessings/node-weather-server/README.md

 1. Migrate fetch call into the submit callback
 2. Use the search text as the address query string value
 3. Submit the form with a valid and invalid value to test

+#### Challenge: Render content to paragraphs

+1. Select the send message p from JavaScript
+2. Just before fetch, render loading message and empty p
+3. If error, render error
+4. If no error, render location and forecast
+5. Test your work! search for errors and valid locations